pntats/bs-test/test3/README.md

   - notification
   - payment

-Public alb and proxy module will be in public subnets.
+Public will be in public subnets and path based routing will be implemented
-The proxy module is responsible for forwarding the requests to the private alb.
-Also there will be path based routing as well.

 Private alb and rest 6 modules will be in private subnets.